Decision-making: Decision fatigue

 Decision fatigue is when a sizable amount of decision-making leads to a decline in decision-making skills.
 People who make decisions in an extended period of time begin to lose mental energy needed to analyze all possible solutions.
 Impulsive decision-making and decision avoidance are two possible paths that extend from decision fatigue.
 Impulse decisions are made more often when a person is tired of analysis situations or solutions; the solution they make is to act and not think.
 Decision avoidance is when a person evades the situation entirely by not ever making a decision.
 Decision avoidance is different from analysis paralysis because this sensation is about avoiding the situation entirely, while analysis paralysis is continually looking at the decisions to be made but still unable to make a choice.

-Post-decision analysis
+Decision-making during multitasking

-Evaluation and analysis of past decisions are complementary to decision-making.
-See also mental accounting and Postmortem documentation.
+Decision-making often occurs in situations where individuals must manage several tasks at once.
+Here the brain must continuously select between competing responses while holding the goals of each task in mind, placing substantial demands on cognitive control and the prefrontal cortex as decisions are made quickly under limited processing resources (Gazzaniga et al., 2019).
+Behavioural studies consistently show that decision-making becomes slower and less accurate when two tasks must be performed simultaneously rather than separately, an effect commonly referred to as the multitasking cost.
+Importantly, this efficiency is not fixed.
+Dux et al. (2009) found that only two weeks of multitasking training significantly improved performance while reducing prefrontal activation involved in executive control and response selection, indicating that training increased the efficiency of information processing within existing cognitive control regions and allowed participants to make decisions more quickly without sacrificing accuracy.